TehMaxwell/HackSheffield-5/README.md

 # HackSheffield5
-The code we developed at HackSheffield 5.
+A repository for the code our team wrote at Hack Sheffield 5.